DorianSafaa/Credit_Risk_Analysis/README.md

 ## Summary

 Since we predict credit risk, we mostly care about having a model with high precision in detecting high-risk customers.
 Unfortunately, all the six models did not perform well since the precision of high-risk customers is very close to zero.
 The easy ensemble AdaBoost classifier performed the best with 93% accuracy between the six models.
-I recommend adding minority class to have a better model or trying to add stronger features that can detect the low risk costumers.
+I recommend adding more data about the minority class to have a better model or trying to add stronger features that can detect the low risk costumers.